StartKit-AI/tokencost/README.md

 // or get all the models of a specific type: const chatModels = getModels("chat");

 // or type and provider
 const openAiImageModels = getModels("image-generation", { provider: "openai" });
-// or you can grab a specific model by it's key const model = getModel("gpt-4o");
+// or you can grab a specific model by its key const model = getModel("gpt-4o");

 // fetching image models is a little more complicated as they are